jacobclarke4/cooknook-showcase/README.md

 ## Overview

 Cooknook allows users to:
-- Create and save custom recipes.
+- Create and save personalized (private or public) recipes.
--
-- Share recipes easily via URL or native share actions.
-- Manage premium subscriptions via Stripe.
+- View version history including changelogs for recipes.
+- Build custom cookbooks using your recipes and recipes from other users.
+- “Fork” a recipe, creating a personal copy that you can edit, tweak, or add your own twist to — without changing the original.
+- Ask AI Chef (OpenAI) for ingredient substitutions to easily adapt any recipe to your preferences, dietary needs, or what you already have in your kitchen.
+- Subscribe via Stripe to get access to premium features such as: AI Chef and Cookbooks

 ---
 <img src='/ExampleImages/RecipeExample.png'></img>